 - Making recommendation on a performance review of Trustees in the discharge of their duties.

-The Protected Disclosures Act 2012 (The Act) provides a system and procedures for reporting disclosures of improper conduct or detrimental action by a public officer or a public body.
+The Public Interest Disclosures Act 2012 (The Act) provides a system and procedures for reporting disclosures of improper conduct or detrimental action by a public officer or a public body.
 The Caulfield Racecourse Reserve Trust is a public body for the purposes of the PD Act.

 For further details, see our Protected Disclosure Procedure.